-You might have heard it talked about or seen it come up in an article or two, but still have no idea what DCC train control is?
+You might have heard it talked about or seen it come up in an article or two, but still, have no idea what DCC train control or DCC controllers are?

 Well, it’s one of those things that’s simple on the surface and a little complex underneath.

 DCC stands for Digital Command Center, and is a way to let you run multiple trains on a track!
 It’s essentially a model train controller.
 That’s the simple part.

 If you’ve already got a model train set up, you’ll know that you only really need two wires connected to the track to get the train rolling, by supplying a steady current to the track.
-This is considered the ‘analogue’ method of running model electric trains, and if you’re only running one around a track, this is still a perfect method.
+This is considered the ‘analog’ method of running model electric trains, and if you’re only running one around a track, this is still a perfect method.

 Why do you need to know about DCC Train Control?

 But what happens when you want to run multiple trains around a track?
 Or at different speeds?
 Or even in opposing directions?

-Well, then you need to go from analogue to digital and install a DCC train control unit.
+Well, then you need to go from analog to digital and install a DCC train control unit.
 This computer unit that connects to your tracks will run a continuous voltage along the tracks, and interact with a control unit inside your trains that will change speed and direction individually.

 This does mean, however, that your model train is going to need to have a Decoder inside its train to read those signals.